cilium/cilium/Documentation/community.rst

 Weekly Community Meeting
 ========================

-The Cilium contributors gather every Monday at 8am PDT, 17:00 CEST, for a one-hour Zoom call open to everyone.
+The Cilium contributors gather every Wednesday at 8am PDT, 17:00 CEST, for a one-hour Zoom call open to everyone.
 During that time, we discuss:

 - the statuses of the next releases for each supported Cilium release